TRO consultations

 The consultation process has two stages.

 Stage 1: Statutory bodies (including highway authorities, parish councils and organisations representing recreational users and others) are consulted.
-Their views are reported to the Authority's Audit Resources and Performance Committee.
+Their views are reported to the Authority's Programmes and Resources Committee.

 Stage 2: If the committee decides to proceed with the making of a traffic regulation order, there is a six-week public consultation, which will be advertised following preparation of a proposal and draft order.